Elderjs/docs/elderguide.com/elderjs.md

 When people first encounter Elder.js there is a strong temptation to load the `request` objects returned by a route's `all` function with tons of data.

-While this approach works it doesn't scale very well.
+While this approach works, it doesn't scale very well.
 Fetching, preparing, and processing data should be done in your `data` function.

-That said, it is recommend that you only include the bare minimum required by your database, api, or data store and then organize the rest of the data fetching, preparing, and organization in the route's `data` function.
+That said, it is recommend that you only include the bare minimum required to query your database, api, file system, or data store on the `request` object.
+From there do all of the data fetching, preparing, and organization in the route's `data` function.

 **Real World Example**